 Map of the site

 If you see this after your page is loaded completely, leafletJS files are missing.

 Le Bone de Léproserie got its name from a leper colony which was located here nearby – now little remains of it.
 The entrance of this magnificent sinkhole is only 25 m wide.
-It starts as a 50 m deep well, which becomes wider with the depth.
+It starts as a 50 m deep well, which becomes wider with depth.
 The well continues with a 40 m deep freshwater lake, which is 160 m (!) wide at its bottom.

 Lake contains 350,000 m³ of water and often erroneously is considered to be the largest underground lake in the world.
 Many lakes in sinkholes and caves are larger, f.e.
 El Zacatón (Mexico) contains 9,500,000 m³ of water.

-Category includes outstanding sinkholes – large natural depressions or holes, which for most part represent collapsed caves.
+This category includes outstanding sinkholes – large natural depressions or holes, which for most the part represent collapsed caves.

 Lonely Planet Vanuatu & New Caledonia is your passport to the most relevant, up-to-date advice on what to see and skip, and what hidden discoveries await you.
-Stare into the volcanic cauldron of Vanuatu’s Mt Yasur; eat snails by turquoise coves on New Caledonia’s Ile des Pins; or discover traditional tribal culture.
+Stare into the volcanic cauldron of Vanuatu’s Mt Yasur; eat snails by turquoise coves on New Caledonia’s Ile des Pins; or discover the traditional tribal culture.